simwrapper/simwrapper.github.io/docs/aftersim-intro.md

    - `chmod +x mini-file-server-mac` to make it executable
 3. Move/copy it to the folder you want to serve, and you can now double-click to start the server
 4. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

+### Viewing files on the TU math cluster or other remote machines

+You can "virtually" mount remote filesystems using the tool `sshfs`.
+It creates an ssh tunnel to the remote machine using your username/login credentials, and mounts the files it finds there under a subfolder on your machine.

+Once the sshfs tunnel is established, you can browse the files there as if the files are local on your machine, as above.

 ## 2. Visualizations and their YAML files